-The success of the Greenpeace campaign led to a publishing deal with Hachette, which meant children could revisit the story again and again.
+The success of the Greenpeace short film led to a publishing deal with Hachette, which meant children could revisit the story again and again.
 We were very lucky to have Dame Emma Thompson write our foreword.

 Rang-tan, the girl and our visual world were reimagined by Frann Preston-Gannon.